Jacudibu/Screeps-AI-V2/README.md

 Learning from previous mistakes, this iteration will be completely autonomous right from the get go – the goal is that I won't enter any non-diagnostic stuff into the console whatsoever, and treat the memory view as read-only.
 Let's see how well that goes!

 ## Please do not just copy this codebase and use it as your own on the public server.
-That's lame. :)
+That's lame...
+Aaaand there are way better AIs out there! :)